chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-09-07-Perform-Foundational-Data,-ML,-and-AI-Tasks-in-Google-Cloud-Challenge-Lab.md

 1. In the Cloud Console, click on **Navigation Menu** > **Dataflow**.
 2. Click **CREATE JOB FROM TEMPLATE**.
-3. In Create job from template, give an arbitrary job name.
+3. In Create job from the template, give an arbitrary job name.
 4. From the dropdown under Dataflow template, select **Text Files on Cloud Storage to BigQuery** under "Process Data in Bulk (batch)". (**DO NOT** select the item under "Process Data Continuously (stream)").

    {% include picture.html img="qwiklabs/qwiklab-gsp323-task1-dataflow-create-job-from-template.png" width="610" height="562" class="ml-li text-center" %}